 Office of the General Counsel

-One recommendation letter will also be accepted as part of your application package, but is not required.
+One recommendation letter will also be accepted as part of your application package but is not required.
 If more than one recommendation letter is received, only the first recommendation letter received will be considered.
 If submitting a recommendation letter, it is preferable to attach the recommendation letter with your application materials.
-However, recommendation letters may also be sent separately to firstname.lastname@example.org with “Recommendation letter for [applicant’s name]” in the subject line of the email.
-All recommendation letters must be received by the application deadline (September 15, 2015).
-Writing samples and references will not be accepted but may be requested later during the application process.
-Please do not submit any application materials until the application period opens in 2015, as early applications will not be accepted.
+However, recommendation letters also may be sent separately to email@example.com with “Recommendation letter for [applicant’s name]” in the subject line of the email.
+All recommendation letters must be received by the application deadline (September 6, 2022).
+Writing samples and references will not be accepted or considered with the initial application submission but may be requested later during the application process.

-The OGC Hiring Committee will conduct initial telephone interviews in October 2015.
-Successful candidates will be invited for in-person interviews at OGC headquarters in November.
-Applicants are responsible for their own travel expenses, but DHS will arrange telephonic interviews for those candidates who cannot travel to Washington, D.C.
+Initial telephone interviews will be conducted in September and October 2022.
+Successful candidates will be invited for virtual or in-person interviews at OGC headquarters around November 2022.
+Applicants who wish to receive an in-person interview are responsible for their own travel expenses.
+DHS will permit virtual interviews.

-OGC will notify successful applicants on or around December 15.
+OGC will notify successful applicants around the end of November 2022 or beginning of December 2022.
 All hiring is conditional upon successful completion of a background check and receipt of at least a Secret-level security clearance.
-Successful applicants can expect to begin the Program in early October 2016.
+Successful applicants can expect to begin the Program in early October 2023.

-email@example.com.
-Please note that applications will not be accepted if sent to this address.
+Please note that applications will not be accepted if sent to any other address.
 To apply for the Honors Attorney Program, please follow the application instructions above.

 The United States Government does not discriminate in employment on the basis of race, color, religion, sex, national origin, political affiliation, sexual orientation, marital status, disability, age, membership in an employee organization, or other non-merit factor.

-The DHS Honors Attorney Program does not fall under Executive Order 13562 which refers to OPM’s Pathways.
+The DHS Honors Attorney Program does not fall under Executive Order 13562 which refers to OPM’s Pathways Programs.

-OGC is comprised of nine law divisions at OGC Headquarters in Washington, D.C. and eight component legal offices with attorneys located both at headquarters offices in the Washington, D.C. area and around the country at regional offices.
-The headquarters law divisions are: Ethics, General Law, Immigration, Intelligence, Legal Counsel, Operations and Enforcement, National Protection and Programs, Regulatory Affairs, and Technology Programs.
-Our eight component legal offices include the Federal Emergency Management Agency (FEMA) Office of Chief Counsel, the Federal Law Enforcement Training Center (FLETC) Office of Chief Counsel, the Transportation Security Administration (TSA) Office of Chief Counsel, the U.S. Citizenship and Immigration Services (USCIS) Office of the Chief Counsel, the U.S. Coast Guard (USCG) Office of the Judge Advocate General, the U.S. Customs and Border Protection (CBP) Office of Chief Counsel, the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor, and the U.S. Secret Service (USSS) Office of Chief Counsel.
+OGC is comprised of nine divisions at OGC Headquarters in Washington, D.C. and nine component legal offices with attorneys located both at headquarters offices in the Washington, D.C. area and around the country at regional offices.
+The headquarters divisions are: Ethics, General Law, Immigration, Intelligence, Legal Counsel, Operations and Enforcement, Regulatory Affairs, Technology Programs, and Management.
+Our nine component legal offices include the Cybersecurity and Infrastructure Security Agency (CISA) Office of Chief Counsel, Federal Emergency Management Agency (FEMA) Office of Chief Counsel, the Federal Law Enforcement Training Center (FLETC) Office of Chief Counsel, the Transportation Security Administration (TSA) Office of Chief Counsel, the U.S. Citizenship and Immigration Services (USCIS) Office of the Chief Counsel, the U.S. Coast Guard (USCG) Office of the Judge Advocate General, the U.S. Customs and Border Protection (CBP) Office of Chief Counsel, the U.S. Immigration and Customs Enforcement (ICE) Office of the Principal Legal Advisor, and the U.S. Secret Service (USSS) Office of Chief Counsel.